CLEP now offers test takers the option to take a CLEP exam at home with remote proctoring. Below is more information about testing remotely.

 Approved accommodations that don't impact the CLEP testing platform, such as permission for food, drinks, or medication and permission to test blood sugar, can also be used with remote-proctored CLEP exams as long as the test taker stays within view of the proctor.

-Additional accommodations are available for testing in test centers.
+All additional accommodations are available for testing only in test centers.

 Taking Exams with Remote Proctoring

 To take a CLEP exam with remote proctoring, you’ll need to do the following: